anthraxxed/DigitalGameDevelopment-First-Person-Simulation/README.md

 Player can move and respawn - Completed ✅ // Can add controller support

-One virus enemy functioning with basic AI
+One virus enemy functioning with basic AI - Completed ✅

 One working elevator - Completed ✅ // Can be updated as needed